ZhihFu/ZhihFu.github.io/_pages/about.md

 </table>

 # 🔥 News
+- *2026.06.02*: &nbsp;🎉🎉 Thrilled to share that our team won the **1st Place**🏅 in the Reasoned-Aware Composed Video Retrieval (CoVR-R) Challenge at the VidLLMs Workshop @ CVPR 2026!
+Congratulations to all members!
-- *2026.05.14*: &nbsp;🎉🎉 Thrilled to share that our team won two 1st places🏅, two 2nd places🥈, and one 3rd place🥉 across multiple CVPR 2026 Challenges (HD-EPIC, EPIC-KITCHENS, and EgoCross)!
+- *2026.05.14*: &nbsp;🎉🎉 Thrilled to share that our team won two **1st places**🏅, two **2nd places**🥈, and one **3rd place**🥉 across multiple Challenges (HD-EPIC, EPIC-KITCHENS, and EgoCross) at the EgoVis Workshop @ CVPR 2026!
 Congratulations to all members!
 - *2026.04.07*: &nbsp;🎉🎉 One paper (TEMA), was accepted by **ACL 2026**!
 Thanks to all co-authors!
 - *2026.03.17*: &nbsp;🎉🎉 One paper (STABLE), was accepted by **TKDE 2026**!
 Congratulations to all co-authors!
 - *2026.02.21*: &nbsp;🎉🎉 Two papers (ConeSep, Air-Know), were accepted by **CVPR 2026**!
 Thanks and Congratulations to all co-authors!